C.B. West Senior Wins High School Short-Fiction Contest

 “‘Together’ is the poignant story of young man whose passage to adulthood requires him to make a dramatic choice,” the judge noted of Garcia’s entry.
 “He wants to keep his family together, but in doing so he must tear it apart—but in what way?
 Can ‘togetherness’ overcome the ultimate loss?”

 The faculty of the college’s Language and Literature department made the final selections.
+A reading and reception featuring the winners took place April 28 on the Newtown Campus.

 The Bucks County High School Short-Fiction Contest is another way that Bucks County Community College contributes to the cultural heritage of the region.
 For more information about the contest, contact Professor Elizabeth Luciano at Elizabeth.Luciano@bucks.edu or 215-968-8167.